klicat/node2exe/README.md

-\- L'executable créé inclut tout ton code et Node.js
+\- The created executable includes all your code and Node.js

-\- Aucune dépendance externe requise pour l'exécuter

-\- Fonctionne sur Windows
+\- No external dependencies required to run

-\- Taille typique : 60-80 MB selon ton app
+\- Typical size: 60-80 MB depending on your app

-\- Le script est écrit en JavaScript pur (cross-platform)
+\- The script is written in pure JavaScript (cross-platform)

-\## Licence

-MIT

-\## Support

-Problèmes ?
-Crée une issue sur : https://github.com/klicat/node2exe/issues
+\- Each platform generates its own executable